ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 >  - How can you guarantee that your script was executed correctly and will not
 >    fail during execution?
 >  - How can you use text editors to edit your current command line?
->  - How can you quickly recover a sequence of commands you have run in shell
+>  - How can you quickly recover a sequence of commands you ran in shell
->    (e.g. a year ago while performing some analysis)?
+>    (e.g., an analysis from a year ago)?
 {: .challenge}